MarkOoi1/macromonitor/README.md

 - React client with Redux for state management
 - Material UI for presentation
 - NodeJS / Mongo for backend functionality
-- User auth using JWT, Google OATH
+- User auth using JWT, Google OAUTH
 - Server / Client comms via GraphQL and REST APIs
 - Connection to the Theme library

+Design Goals:

+- Fully responsive
+- Utilise the latest stable Material UI release from the ground up.
+That is, not use a pre-built downloadable Theme.

 ### Version: 0.0.1